-- 6. Identification and evaluation of COVID-19 hazards - a.
-University Preparation Charter School takes seriously its obligation to locate, identify and correct potential COVID-19 hazards in the workplace.
-The following will be implemented: - 1) Review applicable orders and general and industry-specific guidance from the State of California, Cal/OSHA, and VCPH related to COVID-19 hazards and prevention. - Conduct workplace-specific evaluations using the Identification of COVID-19 Hazards forms. - 3) Evaluate existing COVID-19 prevention controls in our workplace and the need for different or additional controls as outlined in section 12. - 4) Evaluate employees' potential workplace exposures to all persons at, or who may enter, our workplace. - 5) For indoor locations, evaluate how to maximize the quantity ventilation with outdoor air the highest level of filtration efficiency compatible with the existing ventilation system. - 6) Conduct periodic inspections using the COVID-19 Inspections form. - a) Inspections will be: - Monthly b.
-Employee Participation c.
+University Preparation School at CSU Channel Islands takes seriously its obligation to locate, identify and correct potential COVID-19 hazards in the workplace.
+The following will be implemented:

+- 1) Review applicable orders and general and industry-specific guidance from the State of California, Cal/OSHA, and VCPH related to COVID-19 hazards and prevention. - 2) Conduct workplace-specific evaluations using the Identification of COVID-19 Hazards forms.

+- 3) Evaluate existing COVID-19 prevention controls in our workplace and the need for different or additional controls. - 4) Evaluate employees' potential workplace exposures to all persons at, or who may enter, our workplace. - 5) Conduct periodic inspections using the COVID-19 Inspections form. - a) Inspections will be: - Monthly b.
+Employee Participation has elected to use a labor/management safety and health committee to discuss safety and health including identification, evaluation, and control of COVID-19 hazards c.
 Employee screening

-- 1) Employees and their authorized employees' representatives are encouraged to participate in the identification and evaluation of COVID-19 hazards by: - Making recommendations for improvement for evaluation and control of COVID-19 hazards. - Employees may use their name or remain anonymous.
+- 1) Employees and their authorized employees' representatives are encouraged to participate in the identification and evaluation of COVID-19 hazards by: - a) Making recommendations for improvement for evaluation and control of COVID-19 hazards. - Employees may use their name or remain anonymous.

-- 1) Employees are screened daily upon arrival by: - a) Taking temperatures upon arrival with non-contact thermometers. - face coverings will be used during screening by both screeners and employees - b) Employees will certify on self-screen forms they have not had or done any of the following: - Fever at or above 99.5 in the past 24 hours; - Cough or other respiratory symptoms; - Other symptoms related to COVID-19, - Close contact, as defined, - Travel out of the state or country.
+- 1) We screen our employees daily upon arrival by:

+- a) Taking temperatures upon arrival with non-contact thermometers.

+- face coverings will be used during screening by both screeners and employees

+- b) Employees will certify they have not had or done any of the following:

+- Fever above 99.5 in the past 24 hours;

+- Cough or other respiratory symptoms;

+- Other symptoms related to COVID-19,

+- COVID-19 Exposure, as defined,

+- Travel out of the state or country.